Cigarette holder: Cultural references

 Fictional Peter Pan character Captain Hook possessed a unique double-holder, which allowed him to smoke two cigars (not cigarettes) at once.

-Batman's nemesis The Penguin also commonly uses a cigarette holder in the comics, the 1960s television series, the live-action film Batman Returns, the 1990s television series, and Harley Quinn.
-Edna Mode from the Incredibles franchise is often seen with an unlit cigarette holder.
+Batman's nemesis The Penguin also commonly uses a cigarette holder in the comics, the Batman 1960s TV series, the live-action film Batman Returns, Batman: The Animated Series, and Harley Quinn.

+Dean Martin held a cigarette holder in his lips on the cover of his 1962 album French Style.

+Edna Mode from the Incredibles franchise is often seen with an unlit cigarette in a cigarette holder.

+Lady Penelope Creighton-Ward from the Thunderbirds franchise was regularly seen with a cigarette holder in the original 1965-66 series.

 Johnny Depp uses a cigarette holder in his role as Raoul Duke (alter ego of gonzo journalist Hunter S. Thompson) in the film Fear and Loathing in Las Vegas.

 In cartoons, the Pink Panther, Colonel Sponsz from The Adventures of Tintin, and Jade from Jonny Quest used cigarette holders.

 The lyrics to "Satin Doll", by Duke Ellington, and the cover art of the album Badfinger feature a cigarette holder.
 The video to "Into the Great Wide Open", by Tom Petty and the Heartbreakers, features Faye Dunaway using her cigarette holder as a magic wand.

 Rachel Menken, a character on the AMC series Mad Men, smokes cigarettes with a short holder.

 Bet Lynch, a character from Coronation Street, smoked her cigarettes with a cigarette holder during her times as the landlady of the Rovers Return Inn.